-Hover to see how Factors connect to Morphological Knowledge.
-Then click connected Factors to explore strategies related to multiple Factors.
+Hover to see how factors connect to Morphological Knowledge.
+Then click connected factors to explore strategies related to multiple factors.

-Morphemes are parts of words that have their own meaning, such as prefixes (replay) and root words (re_play_).
+Morphemes are parts of words that have their own meaning, such as prefixes (re_play) and root words (re_play).
 Processing and understanding this morphological information helps students use these parts as building blocks to recognize, comprehend, and produce longer and more complex words in their reading and writing.

 Morphemes are the smallest units of meaning in a language.
 These components are:

 Morphological Knowledge includes:

 Audiobooks allow students to hear fluent reading and to experience books above their reading skills.